TARGENE/targene-pipeline/docs/src/examples/gwas.md

 Where the optional `outcome_extra_covariates` are variables to be used as extra predictors of the outcome (but not as confounders).
 Importantly, if this section had been omitted, both `Number of vehicles in household` and `Cheese intake` would be considered as outcomes by TarGene, and 3 GWASs instead of 1 would be run.

-Finally, the `ESTIMATOR_CONFIG = "tmle-ose--glm"` says that two different estimation strategies will be used.
+Finally, the `ESTIMATORS_CONFIG = "tmle-ose--glm"` says that two different estimation strategies will be used.
 One using the Targeted Minimum-Loss Estimator and one using the One-Step Estimator.
 The estimtion results can then be compared.
 Both methods will use a Generalized Linear Model (glm) to learn the outcome models and propensity scores.

 The GWAS can be run as follows: